CaBra503/TeamTreeHouseProject/README.md

-This is from a tutorial on TeamTreeHouse.
-"Portfolio Site", in the Front End Web Development track
+This is from learning through TeamTreeHouse. particular project: "Create Portfolio Site", in the Front End Web Development track